The Master is dead.

 It is a book you can read again and again, and still be moved.
 One of the finest novels of the 20th Century.

-The other Le Carre book that I absolutely loved was “A Perfect Spy”.
-Written around the time of perestroika and glasnost, the story is based largely on Le Carre’s own background.
-His father was a bit of con artist and part time impressario, who insisted on his son going to public school even if he could not always pay the fees on time!
+“A Perfect Spy” is semi-autobiographical, written around the time of perestroika and glasnost.
+Le Carre’s father in real life was a con artist and part time impressario, who insisted on his son going to public school even if he could not always pay the fees on time.
 And like the author, Magnus Pym becomes an upper class Englishman clad in pin stripes, fluent in German, but constantly aware of his hidden side based on trickery and deceit.
-He joins the British Secret Service due to his fluency in German – just like the real life Le Carre did.
-And then, unsure of his own beliefs, Magnus is recruited as a spy by the East German Secret Service.
+He joins the British Secret Service due to his fluency in German – just like the real life Le Carre did – unsure of his own sense of who he really is.
+Magnus is recruited as a spy by the East German Secret Service.
 His existence as a double agent is easy at first but increasingly more intense.
 His East German case officer, conscience keeper, interlocutor and friend is Axel.
 He describes Magnus in the following passage.

 Then Axel began speaking, kindly and gently without irony or bitterness, and it seems to me that he spoke for about thirty years because his words are as loud in my ear now as they ever were in Pym’s then, never mind the din of the cicadas and the cheeping of the bats.